pinpoint-positioning/Pinpoint-Android-SDK/README.md

 To ensure optimal performance, confirm that your hardware is correctly installed and configured before running the SDK.

+## Versioning
+This package highly depends on the Pinpoint Hardware you are using.

+Make sure to use the corresponding version when adding this package to your project.

+**Current supported version: 12.2.0**

 ## Installation

-1. Add the SDK package source to your `settings.gradle.kts``
+1. Add the SDK package source to your `settings.gradle.kts`.

 ```
 dependencyResolutionManagement {